ropensci-archive/rdefra/cran-comments.md

 ## Release Summary

 ## BUG FIXES
-* Updated tests to be compatible with PROJ6 [#9](https://github.com/ropensci/rdefra/issues/9)

-## MINOR CHANGES
-* Removed obsolete packages in 'Suggests'
-* Fixed invalid URIs
-* The following directory looks like a leftover from knitr
+* Code is now updated to ensure that in case of failure, the code fails gracefully and returns an informative message.

 ## NOTES
-Please note DEFRA and DEFRA's are not mispelled words.
+Please note that:
+* The following words are not misspelled: DEFRA, Vitolo, al, et, rdefra

 ## Test environment
-* Ubuntu 18.04, R 3.6.3
+* Ubuntu 18.04, R 4.0.4

 ## R CMD check results

-There were no ERRORs, WARNINGs or NOTEs.
+There were no other ERRORs, WARNINGs or NOTEs.